 What defines a city’s lifeblood?
-This spring, journey to the heart of the metropolis with Van Alen as we explore the myriad main streets and water mains, multicultural conduits and transportation corridors—both designed and off-the-cuff—that shape the urban experience and route our everyday lives.
-Across seven days of debates, explorations, and performances, we’ll discover a new understanding of our city as we traverse its arteries.
+In spring 2017, journeying to the heart of the metropolis, we explored the myriad main streets and water mains, multicultural conduits and transportation corridors—both designed and off-the-cuff—that shape the urban experience and route our everyday lives.
+Across seven days of debates, explorations, and performances, we discovered a new understanding of our city as we traversed its arteries.

 Spring Books Soirée

 We launched the festival with a celebration of books by designers and urban thinkers we admire.
 We toasted the fresh ideas hitting the shelves this spring in the company of the book authors:

 Welcome to Your World: How the Built Environment Shapes Our Lives by Sarah Williams Goldhagen (HarperCollins, 2017)

 Blue Dunes: Climate Change by Design edited by Jesse M. Keenan and Claire Weisz (Columbia Books on Architecture and the City, 2017)